-All motorists with lead acid automotive batteries should be wary of the possibilities of stratification, which is a phenomenon that can cause batteries to fail.
-But what is car battery acid stratification?
+Car battery acid stratification is a possibility all motorists should be aware of, which is a phenomenon that can cause cells to fail in lead-acid batteries.
+But what is acid stratification?
 We will go through the basics of it to hopefully help you be better equipped to prevent it.

-While there have been regular advancements in the performance of vehicle batteries, their general components have been basically the same since the 1880’s.
-A standard lead acid battery contains a liquid mix of sulfuric acid and water.
+While there have been regular advancements in vehicle batteries’ performance, their general components have been the same since the 1880s.
+A standard lead-acid battery contains a liquid mix of sulfuric acid and water.
 This mixture is called the electrolyte.

-Electrolyte should be evenly distributed between the top and bottom of a battery.
-An even concentration within the liquid is vital for optimum performance of batteries.
+The electrolyte should be evenly distributed between the top and bottom of a battery.
+An even concentration within the liquid is vital for the optimum performance of cells.
 If the acid concentration settles on the bottom of the battery, this is called car battery acid stratification.
-This causes sulfation in the plates located in the bottom half, which will greatly reduce a battery’s lifespan due to accelerated corrosion.
+It causes sulfation in the plates located in the bottom half, significantly reducing a battery’s lifespan due to accelerated corrosion.

 Which drivers are more prone to experience this battery condition?

-Basically, anyone that does short distance driving on a daily basis, does not use their car regularly enough or has a faulty under-charging alternator.
-This is a common problem with city dwellers who live in close proximity to their amenities, with the end result being, the alternator is not allowed to give sufficient daily charge to the battery.
+Anyone that does short-distance driving every day, has irregular car usage or has a faulty under-charging alternator.
+It is a common problem with city dwellers who live in proximity to their amenities.
+The result is, that the alternator is not allowed to give sufficient daily charge to the battery.

 How Do You Prevent Car Battery Acid Stratification From Forming?

 Stratification can occur if a battery is undercharged.
-You must make sure that the charger voltage is high enough to charge the battery properly and to spread evenly the electrolyte solution.
-To prevent stratification, you can perform an equalization charge, which balances the voltage and specific gravity of the electrolyte in your vehicle’s battery.
-Specific gravity refers to the ratio of weight of the liquid solution to the weight of water at a specific temperature.
+You must make sure that the charger voltage is high enough to charge the battery properly and spread the electrolyte solution evenly.
+To prevent stratification, you can perform an equalization charge with a CTEK charger, which balances the electrolyte’s voltage and specific gravity in your vehicle’s battery.
+Specific gravity refers to the ratio of the liquid solution’s weight to the water’s weight at a specific temperature.
 Equalization also prevents the build-up of sulfate crystals.

-If you are a driver who does short trips on a daily basis, or doesn’t use their car often enough, get your battery checked regularly.
-Keeping your battery at optimum charge at all times, to get its maximum starting and auxiliary life-cycles.
+If you are a driver who makes short trips frequently or doesn’t use your car often enough, get your battery checked regularly.
+Keep your battery at optimum charge at all times to get its maximum starting and auxiliary life cycles.

-Next Page: How A Lead Battery Is Made
+Next Page: How Is A Car Battery Made